AppDeveloperKit/AppDeveloperKit-String/README.md

 Integrate your dependencies using frameworks by adding `use_frameworks!` to your Podfile.
 Then run `pod install`.

+## Documentation

+See [Documentation.playground](https://github.com/AppDeveloperKit/AppDeveloperKit-String/blob/master/Documentation.playground/Contents.swift) for a complete specification of AppDeveloperKit-String presented as a Swift playground.

 ## Match Examples

-See [Documentation.playground](https://github.com/AppDeveloperKit/AppDeveloperKit-String/blob/master/Documentation.playground/Contents.swift) for a more complete specification of AppDeveloperKit-String.

 Capture groups returned as a tuple.
 Closure provides prematch, match and postmatch.